 The river still has more to share.
 There are small rapids and some amazing scenery as we enter Hells Canyon on the Snake River.
 The canyon opens up to grassy mountainsides.
 Watch for Rocky Mountain Big Horn Sheep, and reflect on the journey that is coming to an end.
 Depending on the river flow we may join the rafts together and use a small quiet outboard motor cover some of today’s miles.

 We stop on a beach for our final lunch, and group photos.
 Email addresses are exchanged for sharing photos.
 Plans are made for a reunion trip next season.
 A few more miles and we arrive at Heller Bar, our take out.
 We say our good byes.

 It’s a quick 45 minute ride back to Lewiston.
 Time for a hot shower, and a change of clothes.
 Most all guests will plan to fly out the next morning.
 If you are flying out of Lewiston there is a free shuttle to the airport.
 If your flight is out of Spokane it is two hours’ drive from Lewiston.
 If you had your vehicle shuttled from Cambridge to Lewiston, it will be waiting in the hotel parking lot.

 Logistics, Salmon River Canyons, 4 days, 62 miles

 The day before the trip fly into Lewiston, ID or Spokane, WA.
 Lewiston is service by Delta Airlines.
 If you fly into Lewiston the Red Lion Hotel has a free airport shuttle.
 Spokane is served by most of the major airlines.
 If you fly into Spokane it is easiest to rent a car for the 2 hours scenic drive to Lewiston.

 If you drive:

-Meet in Lewiston, ID by 8PM the evening before your trip.
+Meet in Lewiston, ID.
 Your vehicles can stay in the hotel parking lot while you are on the trip.